 If you’re a fan of roasted root vegetables (like me), you’re sure to enjoy this hearty vegetable soup too!

-What I love about this recipe (aside from the delicious taste, of course), is that you can use whatever roasted veggies you have on hand.
+What I love about this recipe (aside from the delicious taste, of course), is that you can use whatever root veggies you have on hand.

 Fan of root veggies?
-Check out this celeriac puree and parsnip mash!
+Check out these recipes for celeriac puree and mashed parsnips!

-- It’s very flexible.
-Mix and match with your favourite root vegetables (or what you have on hand).
+- This vegetable soup is very flexible.
+Mix and match with your favourite root vegetables.

 Full details on how to make this hearty veggie soup are in the recipe card below, but here are the basics:

-- Meanwhile, heat some oil in a pot and cook the onion.
+- Heat some olive oil in a pot and cook the onion.

-- Add roasted veggies, garlic, beans, broth and some salt to the pot.
-Bring to a simmer and cook for just a little bit.
+- Once the roasted garlic gloves are cool enough to handle, remove skins and chop/mash the cloves.
+Add roasted veggies, garlic, beans, broth and some salt to the pot.
+Bring to a boil, reduce heat and simmer.

 What Type of Root Vegetables Can I Use?